Thank you. Your request has been received.

 About the Instructor

-Garrett Galvin, OFM graduated from the University of California, Irvine and joined the Franciscan Friars in 1992.
-He began teaching full time at the Franciscan School of Theology in 2009, which moved to Oceanside and affiliated with the University of San Diego in 2013.
-He published his first book, Egypt as a Place of Refuge (Mohr Siebeck) in 2011 and David’s Successors: Kingship in the Old Testament will be coming out in 2016.
-He regularly helps at a prison and gives retreats and days of recollection.
+Garrett Galvin, O.F.M. began teaching full time at the Franciscan School of Theology in 2009, which moved and affiliated with the University of San Diego in 2013 where he is president and rector.
+He published his first book, Egypt as a Place of Refuge (Mohr Siebeck) in 2011 and David’s Successors: Kingship in the Old Testament (Liturgical Press) in 2016 as well as articles in The Bible Today on psalms among other topics.

 Franciscan School of Theology

-In order to cover the administrative expenses incurred with registration, FST will refund 90% of tuition up to the week prior to session, and 70% the week prior to session start.
-No refund given for cancellations after that date.
+In order to cover the administrative expenses incurred with registration, FST will refund 90% of tuition until June 11, 2021, and 70% refund until June 18, 2021.
+No refund is given for cancellations after June 18, 2021.